watertap-org/reaktoro-pse/README.md

 B. Use exact derivatives instead of numeric

 The numeric derivatives carry additional errors that reduce accuracy in estimates of dual infeasibility.
-You can check which outputs in your Reaktoro block are exact or numeric by using **your_reaktor_block.display_jacobian_outputs()**.
+You can check which outputs in your Reaktoro block are exact, calculated, or numeric by using **your_reaktor_block.display_jacobian_outputs()**.

 If option "A" did not work, using exact derivatives can potentially solve this issue.
-This can be accomplished by using properties with exact derivatives listed in [JacoibanRows class](https://github.com/watertap-org/reaktoro-pse/blob/868efe883dbc26654b53a32e5a58e8b6ee2af5c7/src/reaktoro_pse/core/reaktoro_jacobian.py#L51).
+This can be accomplished by using properties with exact derivatives listed in [JacoibanRows class](https://github.com/watertap-org/reaktoro-pse/blob/main/src/reaktoro_pse/core/reaktoro_jacobian.py).
 These properties can be used to write Pyomo constraints that calculate the desired property.
-Some properties are already supported and examples are shown of how to build them in [PyomoProperties](https://github.com/watertap-org/reaktoro-pse/blob/868efe883dbc26654b53a32e5a58e8b6ee2af5c7/src/reaktoro_pse/core/reaktoro_outputs.py#L118) class.

-Supported PyomoProperties with exact derivatives:

-- scalingTendencyPyomo - this only designed to work with PhreeqC data bases
-- phDirect
-- osmoticPressure
-- vaporPressure

-These properties are accessed as any other property in ReaktoroBlock.
-Simply pass ('scalingTendencyPyomo',phase) to outputs.
+These derivatvies can be used in two ways:
+- through use of ConvertedPropTypes, here we apply chain rule to calculate exact derivatives for desired function
+- through use of PyomoProperties, where we pass outputs with exact derivatives to a Pyomo constraint.

+Examples and available properties can be found in */src/reaktoro_pse/core/reaktoro_outputs.py*

 ### Failing due to iterates diverging
 In some cases you might experience a failed solve with error